 The en-suite bathroom had a bath tub and a shower, with complimentary amenities.

-Huge glass sliding doors led onto a private balcony with views of the lush greenery and the Indian Ocean.
+Huge glass sliding doors led onto a private balcony with views of the lush greenery and the warm Indian Ocean.
 I found it relaxing to just sit on the balcony and look at the sea.

 Dotted with palm trees, the pool deck was another great place to relax and bask in the warm Durban sunshine.
 The little ones were catered for with a shallow swimming pool and a sand pit filled with toys.
 I recalled my kids spending a lot of time there on my previous visit.
 This time though, we had left them at home.